 Directions: How to Get from San Cristobal de las Casas to Palenque

-From San Cristobal de las Casas to Palenque is about a 4½-hour drive, so you may want to consider an overnight stop in Palenque instead of a day trip.
+From San Cristobal de las Casas to Palenque is about a 4½-hour drive, so you may really want to consider an overnight stop in Palenque instead of a day trip.
 Yet it is still possible to go to Palenque and the nearby waterfalls all in one day, then return to San Cristobal.
 The two entrance fees for the National Park and the Palenque ruins themselves total $84 pesos per person which also includes entrance to the museum.
-For a little more of what this ruin site is like, you can see our full post featuring 20 Photos That Will Make You Want to Visit Palenque.

 Tours from San Cristobal de las Casas to Palenque: You can book a very lengthy day trip from San Cristobal de las Casas to Palenque and back.
-These typically depart early in the morning around 5:00 am and return around 10:00 pm at night, making for quite a long day and includes nearly 10 hours of sitting in a van.
-But if you’re short on time and are not traveling in that direction, this day trip can be a great way to include Palenque in your trip to Southern Mexico.
-In our opinion, it would be worth the early morning and the long drive.
-These tours also usually make stops at the Misol-Ha Cascades and Agua Azul Waterfalls.
-You can arrange a one-way transfer too which can often be more practical than taking a bus.
-Prices of these full day tours from San Cristobal to Palenque start at about $400 pesos, making for good value.
+These typically depart early in the morning around 5:00 am and return around 10:00 pm at night, making for quite a long day and many hours in a van.
+But if you’re short on time and aren’t planning onward travel in that direction, this day trip can be a great way to include Palenque in your trip to Southern Mexico.
+In our opinion, it would be worth the early morning and the long drive to experience these impressive ruins.
+These day tours to Palenque also usually make stops at the Misol-Ha Cascades and Agua Azul Waterfalls.
+It is also possible to arrange a one-way transfer, which can often be more practical than taking a bus.
+Prices of these full day tours from San Cristobal to Palenque start at about $400 pesos when booked at tour agencies in town, making for good value.

-Bus from San Cristobal de las Casas to Palenque: There are roughly a half dozen indirect ADO buses departing San Cristobal for a seven-hour ride to Palenque for $374 per person.
-A more direct bus takes less than five hours and is priced at a more reasonable $206 pesos but only has one departure each day.
+Bus from San Cristobal de las Casas to Palenque: There are roughly a half dozen indirect ADO buses departing San Cristobal for a seven-hour ride to Palenque, ranging in price from $150-$350 pesos per person.
+A more direct bus takes less than five hours and is priced at $306 pesos but only has one departure each day.
 Visit the ADO bus site for an up-to-date timetable and costs.
-The buses will only get you as far as Palenque town.
-A frequent $20 pesos colectivo will then get you to the ruins.
+Note that the ADO buses cannot be booked online and they will only get you as far as Palenque town.
+A frequent $20-peso colectivo will then get you to the ruins.